 Whey protein for the elderly

-As men and women age protein synthesis can slow down, many times the elderly tend to consume less protein which is one of the causes for reduced muscle mass and bone density.
+As men and women age, protein synthesis slows down, many times the elderly tend to consume less protein which is one of the causes for reduced muscle mass and bone density.

 Whey protein and bodybuilding

 Strength training and whey protein consumption go hand in hand and can help increase lean muscle mass.

 There have been many studies that prove that proteins high in essential amino acids can significantly improve protein synthesis and reduce body fat while at the same time reduce triglycerides and insulin levels.

 What is the best whey protein?

-If you like reading labels you can always go to your local GNC or any other supplement store that will surely have some decent whey protein products, the main thing to look for is that the protein to serving ratio.
+If you like reading labels you can always go to your local GNC or supplement store they will surely have some decent whey protein products available, the main thing to look for is the protein to serving ratio.